kostmetallist/kostmetallist/README.md

 ## General

-- Have an experience of programming since 2015
+:computer: Have an experience of programming since 2015

-- Ready to collaborate and bring some fresh ideas into your projects
+:speech_balloon: Ready to collaborate and bring some fresh ideas into your projects

-- Most of the skills are related to backend, cloud computing and system programming
+:mortar_board: Most of the skills are related to backend development, cloud computing and system programming

 ---